csecareanu/linux/networking/wireshark.md

  ### TCP Delta time <a name="add_column_tcp_delta_time">

- TCP Delta Time measures how much time elapsed between the prior and current packet in the conversation.
+ TCP Delta Time measures how much time elapsed between the prior and current packet in the conversation, for each connection, separately.

-  * Title: TCP Delta Time
+  * Title: TCP Delta
   * Typee: Custom
   * Fields: tcp.time_delta